eDyablo/study-docker-way/course introduction/homework/README.md

 ### Run tests

-Run the following commands shown below in the particular order they are listed.
+Run the commands shown below in the particular order they are listed.

 ```sh
 docker system info > docker.info